jlacube/queens-game/README.md

 ### Demo Script

-A demonstration script with a specific example is included:
+A demonstration script with a specific Queens Game example:

 ```bash
 python demo.py